 The locations that Tracy passes on this walk are eerie, to say the least.
 She first leaves Torchy’s Bar

 before climbing these stairs at the top of which she is scared by a hobo hidden in the shadows

 There is also the gorgeously photographed neon-lit skyline at the top of these stairs which is awe-inspiring.

 Add to this the daytime shot of Tracy’s apartment building

 A major factor in the brilliance of the film’s middle section is the character of Tracy played in all her raspy glory by Colleen Dewhurst.
 She appears to be a barfly whos a regular at Torchy’s Bar even though she doesn’t appear to enjoy being there.
-Its not established if she has a job although the fact that she can spend a lot of her freetime drinking suggests she must be financially bouyant.
+It’s not established if she has a job although the fact that she can spend a lot of her free time drinking suggests she must be financially buoyant.
 Her appearance and apartment also display that she is comfortable if not well off.

 Tracy’s character is also shown to be extremely strong.
-She is later told of Duncan’s crimes and the vicious nature of them by Clifford and is used as human bait as she walks home from the bar a second time.
+She is later told of Duncan’s crimes and their vicious nature by Clifford and is used as human bait as she walks home from the bar a second time.
 This is one gutsy lady.

 Dewhurst was considered an actress of prestige before and after this film and so her role adds a certain gravitas to proceedings.